 How do I maintain my timber sash windows, casements or doors?

-IMPORTANT – Inspect twice a year, preferable before and after Winter.
+IMPORTANT – Inspect twice a year, preferably before and after Winter.
 Visit www.boxsash.com and confirm you have done so.

 Acrylic or micro-porous painted timber require a wipe over to clean, and one coat of paint, making maintenance very simple.